 15. Get Rest

 It can be hard to get rest when you have a hungry newborn.
-But it’s important for you to get rest when you can so that you don’t become overly exhausted because this, too, can decrease your supply.
+However, it’s essential for you to get rest when you can, so that you don’t become overly exhausted, as this can also decrease your supply.
 Some tips on how to help you get some rest are:

 Right now, your only job is to feed your baby.
-Have others around you help with burping, diapering, bathing, and everything else with the baby.
-Others should also help take care of you and feed you, ensure you get a daily shower, help around the house with the chores, etc. Until you have gotten ahold of a good routine and are satisfied with your milk supply, prioritize your rest and enlist help.
+Have others around you help with tasks such as burping, diapering, bathing, and all other aspects of caring for your baby.
+Others should also help take care of you, feed you, ensure you get a daily shower, and assist with household chores, among other things.
+Until you have established a good routine and are satisfied with your milk supply, prioritize your rest and enlist help.

 16. Quit Smoking and Drinking Alcohol